-Purple® also produces and sells a line of bedding and bases, including an adjustable base.
-The complete Purple® lineup includes three mattress models— the Purple® Mattress, Purple® Hybrid, and the Purple® Hybrid Premier.
+Purple mattresses can be complemented with a complete range of Purple® sleep products like sheets, foundations, and bedding.
+The Purple® Mattress, Purple® Hybrid, and the Purple® Hybrid Premier make up the entirety of Purple’s® mattresses.
 However, the Purple® Hybrid Premier has a three or four-inch Purple Grid™ option for a total of four mattresses.

-- Purple® Hybrid (AKA Purple.2): The Hybrid has a two-inch Purple Grid™, but instead of dual foam layers, it’s supported by individually-wrapped, pocketed coils atop a thin layer of poly-foam.
+- Purple® Hybrid (AKA Purple.2): Two-inches of Purple Grid™ act as the comfort layer of the Hybrid too.
+However, it’s supported by individually-wrapped, pocketed coils.
 The pocketed coils create more space for air to circulate, making this mattress the ultimate in breathability and targeted pressure relief.

-- Purple® Hybrid Premier (AKA Purple.3 and Purple.4): The Premier has the same construction as the Hybrid except it comes in either a three or a four-inch Purple Grid™ (customers can choose from either one).
-The base contains pocketed coils over a thin poly-foam layer.
+- Purple® Hybrid Premier (AKA Purple.3 and Purple.4): The Premier has the same construction as the Hybrid except it comes with a three or a four-inch Purple Grid™ option.
+Other than that, it has the same pocketed coils over a thin layer of poly-foam as the Hybrid.

 Purple® Mattress Materials

 Purple’s® mattresses have enough give and flex that Purple® recommends their own four-way stretch mattress protector and sheets.
-Mattress protectors and covers and sheets without that extra flex can interfere with the conformability and cushioning.
+Mattress protectors, covers, and sheets without that extra flex can interfere with the mattress’s conformability and cushioning.

 Purple’s® Temperature Regulation Technologies